Health and Safety Policy — Gardeners Upminster

 We maintain clear lines of communication about safety through pre-start briefings, written method statements and visual site notices.
 Staff are encouraged to contribute to safety improvements through suggestions and participation in risk reviews.
 The company operates a non-punitive accident and near-miss reporting system to identify lessons and prevent recurrence.

-First aid kit and safety signage on site Emergency arrangements include clear procedures for first aid, emergency contact chains, and prompt reporting of serious incidents to the relevant authorities where required.
+A man working in a garden bed filled with pink and white flowering plants, possibly hydrangeas and petunias, with dark mulch covering the soil.
+He is wearing a checked short-sleeve shirt and blue jeans, holding a yellow garden trowel, and appears to be tending to the plants.
+The background features additional potted plants and green foliage, indicating a well-maintained outdoor space within a residential garden.
+The scene is outdoors, with natural daylight and a quiet, tidy garden environment, illustrating typical gardening activities in a UK garden setting for landscaping and maintenance services by Gardeners Upminster.
+Emergency arrangements include clear procedures for first aid, emergency contact chains, and prompt reporting of serious incidents to the relevant authorities where required.
 First aid kits, fire extinguishers and spill kits are provided on sites or in vehicles as appropriate.
 If an incident does occur, the priority is to secure the scene, provide immediate care, and preserve evidence for subsequent investigation.

 Our vehicle and plant safety procedures require competent authorization for drivers and plant operators, daily checks, secure loads and adherence to road safety laws.
 Gardeners Upminster requires that all drivers operate vehicles responsibly and that mobile phones are not used while driving.
 Site traffic management plans are used where vehicles and pedestrians are present together.